Speech to Afghan Citizens - Taliban Prime Minister Breaks His Silence - News

 - The current head of the Taliban government addressed the people of his country for the first time with an audio message.

-- Elected prime minister of Afghanistan less than three months ago, Mullah Muhammad Hassan Atshund called to be grateful to the Taliban regime.
+- Mullah Muhammad Hassan, who was elected prime minister of Afghanistan nearly three months ago, called on Athond to be grateful to the Taliban regime.

 - The Prime Minister said that the Taliban is not responsible for the current economic crisis in Afghanistan.
 Instead, the previous US-backed government is to blame.